nobodyoffc/FCH-FEIP-APIP/Doc/APIP-document/APIP6V1_Service(zh-CN).md

             "sid": "f656fa9532f8cbdda754365a609c466a7bef102768c0935f9b909aae5289e0a1",
             "stdName": "ApipServer",
             "localNames": [
-                "API??"
+                "SignIn??"
             ],
-            "desc": "Server for the series API of APIP of free consensus.", "types": [
+            "desc": "Server for the series SignIn of APIP of free consensus.", "types": [
                 "APIP",
                 "FEIP"